 Examples of Distribution Activities

+To better understand the practical side of distribution, let’s take a look at some real-world examples of distribution activities.
 The following distribution actions can help to clarify the distribution process.

 The first example is purchasing shallots from market onion traders, who source their onion farmers.
 Did you realize that this procedure indirectly distributes products since shallot dealers distribute shallot production to consumers?

 Second, the purchase of chicken eggs from poultry farmers is now included in the example of direct sales of products because this distribution is carried out without intermediaries, specifically the manufacturing of chicken eggs.
-Instead, poultry the sold directly from chicken growers to consumers.
+Instead, poultry is sold directly from chicken growers to consumers.

 Also read: Production Process in Business: Definition, Types, and Characteristics.